nkhil/clothing-retail-react-app/README.md

 **Note:**

-As mock data is being used, the tests depend on the state of the data (for eg: a test depend on `product1`'s price in order to pass the assertion).
+As mock data is being used, the tests depend on the state of the data (for eg: a test might depend on `product1`'s price in order to pass the assertion).
 This is not ideal.
 When a development database is used, it's much easier to use mock data, and delete all data in order to control all variables and test as close to a real-world scenario.

 ## Application architecture